 - 5.1.
 Schedule 2 of The Regulated Services (Registration) (Wales) Regulations 2017 sets out the information which must, as a minimum be included within the statement of purpose.
 A list of this required information can be found at annex 2. - 5.2.
-Regulations 3, 4, 6, 7 and 8 of The Regulated Services (Registration) (Wales) Regulations 2017 places specific requirements on the provider in relation to the statement of purpose when making an application to register or vary a regulated service.
-A list of this required information can be found at annex 1 - 5.3.
-In addition, the statement of purpose is referenced in many of the regulations within The Regulated Services (Service Providers and Responsible Individuals) (Wales) Regulations 2017.
+Regulations 3, 4, 6, 7 and 8 of The Regulated Services (Registration) (Wales) Regulations 2017, as amended by The Regulated Services (Annual Returns and Registration) (Wales) (Amendment) Regulations 2019, places specific requirements on the provider in relation to the statement of purpose when

+- making an application to register or vary a regulated service.
+A list of this required information can be found at annex 1. - 5.3.
+In addition, the statement of purpose is referenced in many of the regulations within the following: - The Regulated Services (Service Providers and Responsible Individuals) (Wales) Regulations 2017. - The Adult Placement Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019 - The Regulated Advocacy Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019 - The Regulated Fostering Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019 - The Regulated Adoption Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019

 These regulations set out the requirements in relation to service providers and responsible individuals.